SmolakK/FARMWISE-API/evaluation/README.md

 python -m evaluation.collect_empirical --experiments cross-source --collection-id <new-id>
 ```

-The analysis can then combine two collections without modifying either: set
-`COLLECTION_ID` to the full collection and `CROSS_SOURCE_COLLECTION_ID` to the
-cross-source collection in the notebook (or pass `cross_source_dir` to
-`analysis.load_collection`).
-Cross-source runs, dispatch records and
-observations are then taken from the second collection.

 Every run creates a new directory and refuses to overwrite an existing one:

 ```text